sburak13/Flix/README.md

 The following **optional** features are implemented:

 - [X] User can tap a poster in the collection view to see a detail screen of that movie
-- [X ] User can search for a movie.
+- [X] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.